Tombstone (pizza): History

 Tombstone was founded in Medford, Wisconsin, U.S., by Pep Simek, his brother, Ron Simek, and two other individuals in 1962.
-The name came from The Tombstone Tavern, a tavern owned by the Simeks which was located across from a cemetery, hence its name.
+The name came from The Tombstone Tap, a tavern owned by the Simeks which was located across from a cemetery, hence its name.

 In 1988, the Tombstone Pizza Company became a wholly owned but "freestanding" division of Kraft Foods.
 The employees who worked for Tombstone at the time were allowed to keep their jobs, although Pep and Ron Simek stepped aside from their roles in the business.

 On January 5, 2010, Kraft Foods announced it was selling its frozen pizza division to Swiss-based Nestlé Foods as part of a plan to use the proceeds to purchase Cadbury, a maker of dairy milk chocolate.
 In addition to Tombstone, this included other pizza brands including DiGiorno, Jacks and California Pizza Kitchen's frozen pizza line.
 The Kraft frozen pizza division is now part of Nestlé D.S.D. (direct store delivery).